 MEET THE TEAM

-NORA CARROLL, Founder
+NORA CARROLL, Executive Director

 Nora is leading a new team to design and launch this new program for the Richmond special needs community.
 She plans to utilize her non-profit organization management experience as a member of the Board of Directors for Mercy Mall, as well as her 30 years of leadership skills in corporate business and marketing to fill a large gap in the Richmond Special Needs Community.
 Nora identified this need while searching for a fun and inclusive environment for her high school graduate son Christopher, diagnosed with Cerebral Palsy, and his peers can thrive.